brightwind-dev/brightwind/docs/source/community.rst

 If you wish to be involved or find out more please contact stephen@brightwindanalysis.com.

-Most contributors use the PyCharm IDE and follow the built in PyCharm code style.
+More information can be found in the [contributing.md](https://github.com/brightwind-dev/brightwind/blob/master/contributing.md) section of the website.

 .. toctree::